A Study of the Long-term Safety and Tolerability of an Investigational Drug in People With Schizophrenia.

 Detailed Description

-This is a 52-week, multicenter, randomized, double-blind, parallel-group, flexible-dose study designed to evaluate the long-term safety and tolerability of SEP-363856 (50 to 100 mg/day) compared with quetiapine XR (400 to 800 mg/day) in clinically stable adult subjects with schizophrenia.
-This study is projected to randomize a least 300 subjects to two treatment groups (SEP-363856 50 to 100 mg/day or quetiapine XR 400 to 800 mg/day) in a 2:1 ratio.
+This is a 52-week, multicenter, randomized, double-blind, parallel-group, flexible-dose study designed to evaluate the long-term safety and tolerability of SEP-363856 (50 to 100 mg/day) compared with quetiapine XR (400 to 800 mg/day) in clinically stable adult participants with schizophrenia.
+This study is projected to randomize a least 300 participants to two treatment groups (SEP-363856 50 to 100 mg/day or quetiapine XR 400 to 800 mg/day) in a 2:1 ratio.
 Study drug will be taken once a day and may be taken without food or with a light meal.

 Study Type